NVIDIA/bare-metal-manager-core/README.md

 Please see [The Book](https://bcmetal.gitlab-master-pages.nvidia.com/carbide/book/index.html) for more detail about roadmap & architecture.

-Discussion happens on #nsv-bcmetal slack channel.
+Discussion happens on #ngc-metal slack channel.

 ## Setting up development environments